comptoolsres/comptoolsres.github.io/LinkedInLearningLinux.md

 toc: false
 ---

 {% include note.html content="LinkedIn Learning has many great tutorials on a variety of subjects, especially tech related.
 The *Learn the Linux Command Line* course is a good intro.
 It covers much of the same content that TLCL text does.
 But it also provides some different tools, different views and more practice.
-That said, there is not a grade associated with this assignment." %}
+That said, this is optional." %}

 ## Accessing LinkedIn Learning